Need help with your essay?

-Following up on last month’s announcement of Cambridge / Judge’s 2012-2013 essay topics, we’d like to offer applicants a bit of guidance in approaching these questions.
-The adcom has kept last year’s format of three essays totaling 1,000 words and has changed only one of the essay prompts.
-Because the Cambridge application is a relatively short one, applicants must make judicious use of the available space to highlight their industry-specific knowledge and preparation for business studies.
+Following up on the announcement of Cambridge / Judge’s 2013-2014 essay topics, we’d like to offer applicants a bit of guidance in approaching these questions.
+The adcom has kept the format of the last two years of three essays totaling 1,000 words and made no changes to the essay prompts.
+Because each Cambridge essay is a relatively short one, applicants must make judicious use of the available space to highlight their industry-specific knowledge and preparation for business studies.

 Essay 1: What did you learn from your most spectacular failure?
 (200 words)